peterhanania/Discord-Package/README.md

 Ever wondered what Data discord collects?
 Or did you ever want to view what's inside of a discord package?
 Discord Package is a customisable tool that allows you to view your data in a fancy way.
 You could also use our exporting feature to share your selected data with your friends.

 This service **does not** use any third party services and does not collect any data.
-This Repo is directly hosted via vercel to discordpackage.com
+This Repo is directly hosted via Netlify to discordpackage.com

 #### [Join the Discord Server](https://discord.com/invite/W2zPcgG9F5)